pwong09/SEIR-project-1/pseudocode.md

 a lose variable - boolean

 //store elements on the page that will be accessed more than once
-- squares - make in JS?
+- 64 squares - make in JS?
 - play again button 1
 - play again button 2

 //add eventListeners
 onloading - initialize state variables
-click and right-click
+click and right-click on all 64 squares

 //onloading - initialize the state variables